TileImageTeamiOS/THStorytellingView/README.md

 ## Requirements

-`THTiledImageView` is written in Swift 4, and compatible with iOS 9.0+
+`THStorytellingView` is written in Swift 4, and compatible with iOS 9.0+

 ## License

-`THTiledImageView` is released under the MIT license.
+`THStorytellingView` is released under the MIT license.
 [See LICENSE](https://github.com/TileImageTeamiOS/THStorytellingView/blob/master/LICENSE) for details.